3 Days in Rome Itinerary: The Perfect First-Time Guide

 victor emmanuel-2

-• Cost: €10 for the ticket on the elevator to the top.
+• Cost: €18 which includes the elevator to the top.
 Free to climb the steps to the first few levels

 • Hours: 9:30 AM – 7:30 PM (last admission at 6:45 PM); closed on Christmas Day and New Years Day